cbonoz/githelpers/README.md

 ## Description

+Many people on facebook are not developers, so just posting to people's feeds doesn't really make a difference.
+Maybe you get 1-2 likes at best, but most friends (even those that are developers) won't care.

+Our goal is to bring friends and open source software community together.

 Contributing to open source projects can be intimidating.
 GitHelpers is designed to be a forum *exclusively* for projects that need/want open source contributions.

 With this project we seek to mesh the coding community of github with the social environment of facebook is a more open manner.
 Making developer contributions more meaningful and opening up the possibility for more meaningful relationships being formed around open source development.
 Githelpers is a completely open source solution built with NodeJS and ReactJS on the front end.

+Githelpers is a friends-first environment, designed to make interacting and contributing with your friends to open source projects intuitive and fun.

 ## Facebook Technologies used

 * ReactJS
 * Account Kit (phone number login)
     - Login with the bare minimum (phone number + github handle only, avoid github auth)
-    - Message us plugin, this would appear as button next to each repository in the 'githelpers' active issues search results: https://developers.facebook.com/docs/messenger-platform/discovery/message-us-plugin
+    - Message us plugin, appears as button next to each repository in the 'githelpers' active issues search results: https://developers.facebook.com/docs/messenger-platform/discovery/message-us-plugin

 ##  What Github offers around encouraging open source: